edmondslho/NETIVAR/README.md

 # Authors and Contributors
-NetworkTaskAR is developed by Christopher Flinton (christophfl@hotmail.co.uk) and the proejct is supervised by Edmond Ho (edmond@edho.net).
+NETIVAR is developed by Christopher Flinton (christophfl@hotmail.co.uk) and the proejct is supervised by Edmond Ho (edmond@edho.net).
 Currently, it is being maintained by Edmond Ho.

 # License
-NetworkTaskAR is freely available for free non-commercial use, and may be redistributed under these conditions.
+NETIVAR is freely available for free non-commercial use, and may be redistributed under these conditions.
 Please, see the license for further details.
 Interested in a commercial license?
 Contact Edmond Ho (edmond@edho.net).